NHSDigital/eps-steel-thread/README.md

 ## Backend

-The assurance tool is configured against the EPS environments above so any created prescriptions will be created and persisted in the matching EPS environment
+The tool is configured against the EPS environments above so any created prescriptions will be created and persisted in the matching EPS environment

 ## Features